-Westcomb and I worked together over the course of 7 years, to build a strong visual identity and shift their business model towards direct-to-consumer, away from their previous distribution model.
+Westcomb and I worked together over the course of 7 years, to build a strong visual identity and shift their business model towards Direct-To-Consumer, away from their earlier distribution model.

 Westcomb is a small Vancouver-based apparel manufacturer famous within the outdoor industry for making some of the most technically advanced gear in the market.
 In 2013, when we first began working together, Alan and his team were seeking a strong brand identity to appeal to a much broader, lifestyle-oriented audience.

 At that time, Westcomb were using a distribution model which was reducing the amount of value they were able to pass along to consumers, and adding constraints around the branding itself.
 Until then, the brand was a lacking cohesive visual identity and clear messaging.
 While the website was functional, it lacked in visual and consumer appeal, being targeted exclusively to enthusiasts who understood the technical details and jargon.